Stay Healthy This Holiday Season

 Stay Active

-• Workout – If you are crunched for time to exercise, some movement is always better than no movement.
-Efficiency is key when it comes to working out during the holidays.
+Workout – If you are crunched for time to exercise, any movement is better than none.
+Efficiency is key when working out during the holidays.
 Instead of using a treadmill or elliptical for an hour, do a short-circuit workout that gets your heart rate elevated, and you will be done with your workout in a fraction of the time.
 TABATA workouts are a great option.
-Typically, TABATA workouts consist of 20 seconds of all-out effort followed by a 10-second rest period for 8 rounds (4 minutes total).
-Pick 4 exercises (jump squats, burpees, jump rope, mountain climbers, jumping jacks, bear crawls, push-ups, etc.) and perform each for 1 TABATA.
-You will have only done 16 minutes of work, but I promise you’ll feel accomplished as long as you go all out for every 20 seconds interval.
+Typically, TABATA workouts consist of 20 seconds of all-out effort followed by a 10-second rest period for eight rounds (4 minutes total).
+Pick four exercises (jump squats, burpees, jump rope, mountain climbers, jumping jacks, bear crawls, push-ups, etc.) and perform each for 1 TABATA.
+You will have done only 16 minutes of work, but I promise you’ll feel accomplished as long as you go all out during every 20-second interval.
 You could also choose 2-4 exercises to perform within a single TABATA to make your workout more enjoyable.

-• If you are on vacation and find yourself somewhere it’s snowy and cold, bring the family outside for a snowball fight or find a hill nearby for some sledding.
+If you are on vacation and find yourself somewhere snowy and cold, bring the family outside for a snowball fight or find a nearby hill for some sledding.

-• If you tend to stress eat, this could be an issue on top of all the fun holiday party eating.
-Try to manage stress this holiday season by setting time aside for yourself daily.
+If you tend to stress eat, this could be an issue on top of all the fun holiday party eating.
+Try to manage stress this holiday season by setting aside time for yourself each day.
 Relaxation looks different for everyone.
 Try reading a book, practicing meditation or yoga, journaling, listening to music, playing an instrument, or taking a hot bath.

-• The holidays are to be enjoyed!
+The holidays are to be enjoyed!
 I suggest you enjoy them mindfully and continue with as many healthy practices as possible.
 You WILL eat things you usually do not, and you may not make as much time for exercise, but don’t beat yourself up over it.
 If you overindulge at a holiday party, don’t overthink it.
-Shake it off and return to your usual way of life the next day without trying to overcompensate for the extra calories.
+Shake it off and return to your usual way of life the next day without overcompensating for the extra calories.

 Original Article by Grace Majchrowicz: November 27, 2020